 Fertilizing Potatoes - Do They Need It??

 Yes, fertilizing potatoes 2 weeks after planting them in your garden is generally a good idea.
-For regular potatoes, fertilizer will give them the energy they need to grow large, well developed spuds.
-Fertilizer will allow sweet potatoes the energy they need to expand their vine and root system, producing high quality and quantities of potatoes.
+It gives them the energy they need to grow large, well developed spuds.

 Choose a fertilizer with potassium and phosphate levels that are higher than nitrogen levels.
 Pay attention to the 3 number code on the bag of fertilizer.
 These three numbers indicate the amount of nitrogen, phosphate and potassium that are contained in that particular fertilizer, respectively.
 For instance, a 10-10-10 fertilizer contains 10% nitrogen, 10% phosphate and 10% potassium.
 A 5-10-10 bag would contain 5% nitrogen, 10% phosphate and 10% potassium.
 Nitrogen encourages a plant to produce more foliage.
 Phosphate and potassium encourages more root development.
 Because potatoes are a root vegetable that grows below the surface of the soil, phosphate and potassium are more beneficial to potato growth.